Caconoutt/atriumdb/sdk/atriumdb_dashboard/docs/s3_cohort_timeseries.md

 **Bucketing mechanics.** Two details worth settling before writing the loop:

+- Compute boundaries as `b_i = round(i * len(values) / n_intervals)` — proportionally over the **actual returned grid**, not from `period_ns`. *Revised during implementation:* the original form, `round(i * interval_ns / period_ns)`, derives the partition from metadata independently of the array it indexes, so any disagreement between the SDK's grid sizing and ours becomes an off-by-N at the tail.
+Since [5.1](#51--windowinterval-divisibility) already guarantees every interval is the same width and the grid is uniform over the window, boundary `i` is exactly `i · n_samples / n_intervals`, and taking `n_samples` from `len(values)` makes the partition true by construction.
+It also drops `period_ns` from the hot path entirely — the measure's period is now consulted only for the aperiodic guard in [4.3](#43--aperiodic-measures).
+- Round half-up in **integer** arithmetic (`(i·n + k//2) // k`), not float: `i * n_samples` passes 2⁵³ for a long window on a high-rate signal, and a float intermediate would quietly lose exactness there.
-- Compute boundaries as `b_i = round(i * interval_ns / period_ns)` rather than a fixed `samples_per_interval` stride.
-When `interval_ns` is not a whole multiple of `period_ns` (a 5 min bucket on a 0.7 Hz signal, say), rounding still yields a contiguous, non-overlapping, exhaustive partition, whereas a fixed stride silently drops a tail. **No validator for `interval_ns % period_ns`** — the divisibility rule in [5.1](#51--windowinterval-divisibility) is about window/interval only, and requiring bucket widths to divide the sample period would couple the API to per-measure metadata the caller does not have.
+- **No validator for `interval_ns % period_ns`** — the divisibility rule in [5.1](#51--windowinterval-divisibility) is about window/interval only, and requiring bucket widths to divide the sample period would couple the API to per-measure metadata the caller does not have.
+A bucket narrower than a single sample simply comes out empty and is reported as `no_usable_values`.
 - Prefer `np.bincount(bucket_index[usable], weights=values[usable], minlength=n_intervals)` over `np.add.reduceat` for the per-bucket sums. `reduceat` returns the element at the index — not zero — when two consecutive boundaries coincide, which is exactly what happens for an empty bucket, and that failure is silent. `bincount` handles empty buckets natively.

 **Order of the two interval-level reasons.** Check the threshold first, then all-absent, matching `_extract_patient_mean`'s bounded branch.
 With any `availability_threshold > 0` an all-absent bucket fails the threshold first, so `no_usable_values` is reachable only when the threshold is `0` — same as in S2.
 Preserving the order keeps the two endpoints' reason semantics identical.